Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

 ModelApproximate usage cost

-GPT-5.4 Mini~$1.43
+GPT-5.4 Mini$1.43

-Claude Haiku 4.5~$1.60
+Claude Haiku 4.5$1.60

-Claude Sonnet 4.6~$4.80
+Claude Sonnet 5$3.20

-Claude Opus 4.7~$8.00
+Claude Opus 5$8.00

-The practical takeaway is straightforward:
+The practical takeaway:

 Where Claude Is the Better Starting Point

-• rewrites and tone cleanup
+• polishing tone

-1. Haiku 4.5 for cheap everyday turns
+1. Haiku 4.5 for low-cost draft or review turns

-For more on the broader workflow, see /resources/how-ai-works/how-to-use-multiple-ai-models.
+For a broader multi-model workflow, see /resources/how-ai-works/how-to-use-multiple-ai-models.

 Where ChatGPT Is the Better Starting Point